zarf-dev/proposals/0021-zarf-values/README.md

 ##### Unit tests

 Values interfaces and libraries should be updated to ensure that interfaces are properly passed to charts and templated in actions.
-Unit tests should cover Values path reads and writes, list extension, create-time path validation, `valuesFrom` object and list lookups, retry and timeout behavior, Secret decoding, ordering, error handling, and namespace overrides.
+Unit tests should cover Values path reads and writes, list extension, create-time path validation, `valuesFrom` precedence, `enabledPath`, object and list lookups, retry and timeout behavior, Secret decoding, ordering, error handling, and namespace overrides.

 ##### e2e tests